Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Graph Neural Network.md

   Batch Normalization:
   - Goal: Stabilize neural networks training
   - Idea: Given a batch of inputs (node embeddings)
+    - Compute mini-batch statistics
-    - Re-center the node embeddings into zero mean
-    - Re-scale the variance into unit variance
+    - Re-center the node embeddings into zero mean and re-scale the variance into unit variance
+    - Scale and shift with trainable param: Apply a learnable linear transformation to the normalized output.

+      The last step preserves the model's representational power by giving it the freedom to stretch and shift the embedding distribution in a learned dzta-dependent way.

   <img src="src/2.2.84.png" width="500">

    Dropout:
    - Goal: Regularize a NN to prevent overfitting
    - Idea:
-     - During training: with some probability p, randomly set neurons to ero (turn off)
+     - During training: with some probability p, randomly set neurons to zero (turn off)
      - During testing: Use all the neurons for computation

     - In GNN, dropout is applied to the linear layer in the message function